mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

 Changelog
 =========

+- 12 DEC 2018: Clarified table of rules for readable/writable servers
-31 AUG 2016: Added table of rules for determining if topology has readable/writable servers.
+- 31 AUG 2016: Added table of rules for determining if topology has readable/writable servers.
-11 OCT 2016: TopologyDescription objects MAY have additional methods and properties.
+- 11 OCT 2016: TopologyDescription objects MAY have additional methods and properties.